 - In the next years the operational life of the COSMO-SkyMed system will be guaranteed by a second generation of satellites and an important Ground Segment upgrade, making up the COSMO-SkyMed di Seconda Generazione - or CSG (COSMO-SkyMed Second Generation) system.
 The CSG constellation will be composed of two additional satellites which, joining those of the first generation, will provide the International Users with new acquisition modes, improved performances, new operative solutions, and enhanced capability to manage and satisfy heterogeneous and complementary dual use requirements.
 Currently, a specific module of the CSG User Ground Segment (UGS), called Multi-Sensor Interfacing UGS (MSI-UGS), devoted to provide multimission/multi-sensor upstream services to the final users, is in the operational validation phase and it started managing the first generation system from June 2017.

-- Italian cooperative effort in the development of space-based Earth Observation systems: In 2000, ASI signed a cooperative agreement with CONAE (Comisión Nacional de Actividades Espaciales), Argentina's Space Agency.
+- In 2000, ASI signed a cooperative agreement with CONAE (Comisión Nacional de Actividades Espaciales), Argentina's Space Agency.
 The agreement was referred to as SIASGE (Sistema Italo Argentino di Satelliti per la Gestione delle Emergenze - Italian/Argentinian satellite system for emergency management).
-SIASGE is a system of systems composed by four Italian COSMO-SkyMed satellites (X-band SAR) and two Argentinian satellites, SAOCOM (L-band SAR) placed on the same orbital plane.
-The satellites will be operationally coordinated, using a system based on the interoperability capabilities of COSMO-SkyMed ground segment.
-The system has been designed to provide a wide range of civilian applications in the field of emergencies management, being able to perform the temporal correlation of the phenomena of interest and data fusion.
-The ASI-CONAE MoU (Memorandum of Understanding) concerning the realization of an integrated X-band / L-band system finalized to emergencies and related applications management was signed in July 2005 (until 2020) with two amendments in 2008 and 2010.
-Starting from this date, CONAE is an institutional user of the COSMO-SkyMed system which occupies almost the 5% of the monthly production target, considering that, starting from 2010, CONAE users received on average around 3000 CSK data products/year and around 4000 CSK data products/year considering the last 3 years (2014-2016).
+SIASGE is a system of systems composed of four Italian COSMO-SkyMed satellites (X-band SAR) and two Argentinian satellites, SAOCOM (L-band SAR) placed on the same orbital plane.
+The ASI-CONAE MoU (Memorandum of Understanding) concerning the realization of an integrated X-band / L-band system finalized for emergencies and related applications management was signed in July 2005 (until 2020) with two amendments in 2008 and 2010.
+Starting from this date, CONAE has been an institutional user of the COSMO-SkyMed system which occupies almost 5% of the monthly production target.

 - The launch date of the first satellite SAOCOM is scheduled for 2018.
 Once entered into its operational phase, the system will be available to be used by both ASI and CONAE.
 The operational integration of the two systems will provide a significant amount of data (in the bands X, X + L and L), thus opening a vast market of data and products relating to Earth Observation.